Introduction to MySQL ALTER TABLE Add Column

 ADD experience INTEGER NOT NULL DEFAULT 0;

-SELECT * FROM `developers`;
+SELECT * FROM 'developers';

-that gives following output –
+that provides the following output –

 ALTER TABLE developers